spratyush02/Human-Motion-Prediction-RNN-SPL-/README.md

 ## General Information
 Authors: Pratyush Singh, Rohit Kaushik, Melvin Ott; Group: BruteForce

-## Setup
-We didn't use any additional libraries, so you can install the depenencies as described on the project website

 ## Recreating our best submission
 You can use the following command: